University of Georgia Research Core Facilities provide state-of-the-art equipment and services to researchers at UGA, other universities and industry.

 Biomedical Microscopy Core

-Houses state-of-the-art deconvolution, confocal and super-resolution microscope systems useful for multiple applications; including live-cell imaging and examination of fixed and immunolabeled cell and tissue samples.
+Houses state-of-the-art deconvolution, confocal, super-resolution and light sheet fluorescence microscope systems useful for multiple applications; including live-cell imaging, high content analysis and examination of fixed and immunolabeled cell and tissue samples.
 The facility provides expertise, training, and assistance to researchers who work on different model organisms.

 CCRC Analytical Services